redd4ford/spider/README.md

 * `$ python spider.py catch [url] -n [int]` - get **n** URLs from the DB where parent URL=**url**
 * `$ python spider.py crawl [url] --depth [int]` - crawl **url** with specified **depth**.
   * `--depth` (default=1) - specify how many child URLs (`<a>` tags) you want to crawl
+  * `--concur` (default=5) - set the concurrency limit to reduce (or increase) stress on your machine and target web server, but keep in mind that crawling may become way slower (or way faster)
+  * `--use-proxy` (opt) - use the proxy server specified in your config file when you want to avoid IP blocking or
   * `--silent` (opt) - use this argument to run the command in silent mode, without any logs from the crawler
   * `--no-cache` (opt) - disable caching of URLs that were already scraped during this run (leads to DB/file overwrite operations if this link is present in many pages)
   * `--no-logtime` (opt) - disable crawler execution time measuring